ErShubham2908/JNU_BCA_Html/Readme.md

 **Q1.** Create a form using HTML, form contain Name, Email, Password, Gender (Male, Female, Other), fav Language (HTML, CSS, JavScript, React JS) and Submit Button.

-**Q2.** Create a form - contain Name, email, password, DOB.
+**Q2.** Create a 5*5 Table, and add colspan, rowspan, cellspacing and cellpadding.

-**Q3.** creaet a profile using HTML, profile contain student Name, Education, DOB, Address and P-size Photo. detail about your education in detail, address in detail, hobby, interesst, skill, technology you know, project you completed in school and college.
+**Q3.** create a profile using HTML, profile contain student Name, Education, DOB, Address and P-size Photo. detail about your education in detail, address in detail, hobby, interesst, skill, technology you know, project you completed in school and college.

 ## Email : shubham.kumar@imaginxp.com